adammurdoch/kotlin-tools/base-plugins/README.md

 Builds a UI application implemented in Kotlin multiplatform that targets native desktop platforms.

+## `net.rubygrapefruit.kmp.base-lib`

+Builds a library implemented in Kotlin multiplatform.
+Does not define any targets, these have to be explicitly defined.

 ## `net.rubygrapefruit.kmp.lib`

 Builds a library implemented in Kotlin multiplatform that targets the JVM, browser and native desktop platforms.

 - Add JVM target.
+- Add browser target.
 - Adds Linux and Windows x64 targets and macOS x64 and arm64 targets.
 - Adds `library { }` block, see below for the available settings.
 - Generates a `module-info` for the JVM target.